 The pronghorn, also known as the American antelope, is the fastest land animal over long distances with the ability to run at 35 mph for up to 4 miles (56 km/h for 6 km).
 Over half a mile, it can achieve a sustained 55 mph (88.5 km/h).
 In short bursts, pronghorns can run up to 61 mph.

 The pronghorn is faster than any potential predator in North America, prompting scientists to speculate that it evolved to run faster than hunters that no longer exist, such as the American cheetah, which existed during the Pleistocene epoch.

 Springboks are exceptionally fast and can attain speeds of 55 mph (88 km/h) over short distances.
 They can also make sharp turns when running and jump up to 13 feet (4 m) through the air.

-Another exceptional runner with endurance is the wildebeest.
-There are two species: the black wildebeest and the blue wildebeest and both are exceptionally fast, especially over long distances.
+the wildebeest, like the pronghorn, is another exceptional runner with endurance.
+There are two species—the black wildebeest and the blue wildebeest—and both are exceptionally fast, especially over long distances.

 Blackbucks inhabit the Indian subcontinent and are able to maintain speeds of 50 mph (80 km/h) for almost a mile (1.5 km).

 Unfortunately, these antelopes have been classified as near-threatened by IUCN since 2003 due to declining range.
 When in full flight, each blackbuck stride measures 19–22 ft (5.8–6.7 m).